vmpyre/solana-airdrop/README.md

 > 7VmRUAeFiv25RVWbP995RsvpUbygt4pCXTXsMtX4eptT,0.10

 4. Run the `airdrop.py` file using `python airdrop.py` command.

-## Other Info
 - The script should display logs in the terminal as well as save them in the `logs.txt` file for you to review and rerun the script for any failed transactions.
 - The script should check whether you have the required amount of SOL along with an approximate cost of transaction fees before proceeding.
-- This should cost you about ~0.005 SOL for airdropping to about 1000 wallets.

 ## Get Our NFT
 - If you found this useful and would like to see more open source development, come chat with me in the 1% Club Chat in the Foxbyte Server: https://discord.gg/foxbyte and get Foxbyte's NFTs here: https://magiceden.io/marketplace/foxbyte.